ece-fast-lab/MICRO-2026-ARC/AE3/README.md

 bash sw/fig3/run_fig3_all_yes.sh --resume
 ```

 Completed cases are reused.
 See [Figure 3 reproduction](FIGURE3_REPRODUCTION.md) for individual cases and replacement behavior.

 ## 5. Plot existing data

-Use the Ubuntu system packages on SPR1:
+Use the Ubuntu system packages on the AE host:

 ```bash
 cd MICRO-2026-ARC/AE3